2 - Multiple Sensor Management

 Create sensor managers

-Next we create our sensor management classes.
+Next, we create our sensor management classes.
 As in Tutorial 1, two sensor manager classes are used - RandomSensorManager and BruteForceSensorManager.

 Random sensor manager